-- Root Port: The Virtex-7 FPGA Gen3 integrated block in Root Port configuration. - Configurator Block: Logical block which interacts with the configuration space of a PCI Express Endpoint device connected to the Root Port.
+• Root Port: The Gen3 Integrated Block PCIe in Root Port configuration.

-- Configurator ROM: Read-only memory that sources configuration transactions to the Configurator Block. - PIO Master: Logical block which interacts with the user logic connected to the Endpoint by exchanging data packets and checking the validity of the received data.
+- Configurator Block: Logical block which interacts with the configuration space of a PCI Express Endpoint device connected to the Root Port. - Configurator ROM: Read-only memory that sources configuration transactions to the Configurator Block. - PIO Master: Logical block which interacts with the user logic connected to the Endpoint by exchanging data packets and checking the validity of the received data.
 The data packets are limited to a single DWORD and represent the type of traffic that would be generated by a CPU.